Infinite Probabilistic Secret Sharing: Definitions

-In a secret sharing scheme we also want unqualified subsets have no, or limited information on the secret.
-As the precise definitions require some preparations from Probability Theory, we postpone them to Section \ref{subsec:sss-types}.
+A secret sharing scheme must also provide \emph{security}, meaning that unqualified subsets should have no or limited information on the secret.
+As the precise definition requires some preparations from Probability Theory, we postpone it to Section \ref{subsec:sss-types}.